publicglass/publicglass.org/source/memberships.html.md

 Members of Public Glass are expected to represent and promote the studio and its programs, as well as adhere to all rules and policies, including those regarding safety, payments, cleanliness and respectful use of the space.
 Additionally, all members will be responsible for one volunteer hour per month over the course of the membership year.
 Participation at Hot Glass Cold Beer events or at quarterly Volunteer Clean-Up events constitute legitimate volunteer hours, and other activities may be approved by PG staff on a case-by-case basis.
 Failure to complete volunteer hours will result in a $500 penalty, which the member may optionally pay up front to clear all hours for the year.

-**Download the 2012–2013 Membership Form [here](/forms/membership 2012.pdf).** You must fill out and return the form either by fax, email or mail or in person to be approved for any membership.
+**[Download the 2012–2013 Membership Form.](/forms/membership 2012.pdf)** You must fill out and return the form either by fax, email or mail or in person to be approved for any membership.

-To join at any level, click [here](#here) or call our Operations Coordinator, Robin Humphreys, at (415) 671-4916.
+[To join at any level, click here](http://clients.mindbodyonline.com/ws.asp?studioid=33642&stype=41), give us a call or [send us an email](mailto:operations@publicglass.org?subject=Memberships).

 ## Lockers & Studio Space

 Any member can additionally rent one or more lockers on the premises, at the cost of $130 each per year.
-To sign up for a locker, click [here](#here) or call our Operations Coordinator, Robin Humphreys, at (415) 671-4916.
+To sign up for a locker, please call or [email us](mailto:operations@publicglass.org?subject=Lockers).
 Then just come in with the lock of your choice to claim it!

-Dedicated studio space is also available for limited-term projects; please contact us regarding your intent to determine availability and discuss rates.
+Dedicated studio space is also available for limited-term projects; [please contact us](mailto:operations@publicglass.org?subject=Studio%20Space) regarding your intent to determine availability and discuss rates.

 ## Warm & Flame Shop Packages

 For Public Glass members that visit the warm shop and the flame shop a little more often, we also offer frequent renter packages which include shelf space and secure office storage, 24 hour access to a common work area and a discounted rate for kiln firings.
-To enroll in one of these renter packages, click [here](#here) or call our Operations Coordinator, Robin Humphreys, at (415) 671-4916.
+To enroll in one of these renter packages, please call or [email us](mailto:operations@publicglass.org?subject=Warm%20and%20Flame%20Packages).

 <table>
 	<thead>